Jbaal/scoring_with_lidarr/README.md

 ***Can I force an edition to be chosen***

-Nope, if you force an edition by disabling the [b]Automatically Switch Release** in the release **Edit** modal, it will only prevent Lidarr from importing any edition other than the one you selected, but it will still grab other editions as Lidarr can't analyze a torrent before downloading it.
+Nope, if you force an edition by disabling the **Automatically Switch Release** in the release **Edit** modal, it will only prevent Lidarr from importing any edition other than the one you selected, but it will still grab other editions as Lidarr can't analyze a torrent before downloading it.

 ***I chose the WEB version of an album but Lidarr import it as a Vinyl***